-- A long-term incentive plan was approved in 2016 corresponding to the 2016-2020 period for certain company executives, among whom is Mr Francisco López Peña, the CEO, linked to the achievement of long-term objectives and aimed at promoting sustained value creation for the Group over time and increasing the retention and motivation rates of the company's key employees.
+- A long-term incentive plan for certain company executives, among whom is Mr Francisco López Peña, the CEO, linked to the achievement of long-term objectives and aimed at promoting sustained value creation for the Group over time and increasing the retention and motivation rates of the company's key employees.
 The plan is linked to the achievement, by the end of the period, of a series of financial objectives set forth in the Group's Strategic Plan and related to shareholder interests, given that it is linked to the creation of value for the Group. - The alignment of executives, including Francisco López Peña, the CEO, with the company's long-term strategy, market evolution, and share price on the stock exchange, is undertaken by means of the plan launched in 2016, through which key executives were offered the chance to buy company shares at the market price.

-59. A major part of variable remuneration items should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.
-Complies ⊠ • Explain 🗆 Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.
-60. 1 . ny qualifications stated 60. in the external au 1 . ny qualifications stated Not applicable □

-The variable remuneration system for Executive Directors is based on a monetary and objective system associated with economic-financial metrics that are directly aligned with value creation for the shareholder.
+to ensure that predetermined performance criteria have effectively been met.
+Complies $\boxtimes$ Partly complies □ Explain 🗆 Not applicable □ 60.
+Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.
+Partly complies □ Not applicable $\square$ 61.
+A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.
+Complies $\Box$ Partly complies $\Box$ Explain $\boxtimes$ Not applicable □ The variable remuneration system for Executive Directors is based on a monetary and objective system associated with economic-financial metrics that are directly aligned with value creation for the shareholder.